GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 .. telluric.
 Legend for red line and black dots.
 What's the red line???
 ..  what is 'apply absorption model rather than data'?
 ..  help pop up needs to be adapted to this tool.
-..  is this fit good?
-..  holy shit, the results don't look good.

 At the ``traceApertures`` step, the fit one gets automatically for this source